sdc-china/IDA-doc/_posts/2018-01-02-installation-db.md

 You can use DBeaver to verify database tables are created and populated with data.
 The Oracle DB connection info should be configured as follows(replace the Host with your Oracle DB host address):
 ![][dbeaver_oracle]

+**Notes**:
+- You will want to change [IDA_HOME]/sql/data-db2.sql script so that the organization matches your companies name.
+Please replace 'IDA' with your company name as outlined below.
+The default IDA login name and password is "idaAdmin"/"idaAdmin".

 **Download Oracle Driver**
 You can download [Oracle Database 12.2.0.1 JDBC Driver](https://www.oracle.com/database/technologies/jdbc-ucp-122-downloads.html) or [Oracle Database 19c JDBC Driver](https://www.oracle.com/database/technologies/appdev/jdbc-ucp-19c-downloads.html)